-The Company's financial instruments consist of cash and cash equivalents, restricted cash, accounts receivable, related party notes payable, note payable to officer, line of credit, convertible notes payable, accounts payable and 2007.
+The Company's financial instruments consist of cash and cash equivalents, restricted cash, accounts receivable, related party notes payable, note payable to officer, line of credit, convertible notes payable, accounts payable, accrued expenses and a note payable to a third party.
+The carrying value for all such instruments, except the related party notes payable, approximates fair value at March 31, 2008 and 2007.
 The difference between the fair value and recorded values of the related party notes payable is not significant.